Renan-Goes/ecom/README.md

 The documentation can also be found using Swagger through the path: "http://localhost:8081/swagger-ui/index.html#/".

-In other to run the Integral tests, the external API must be up, it only needs to be run by using "docker-compose up", same as our ecom API.
-Once running, the tests of communication between API's should work.
+In other to run the Integral tests, the external API must be up, it only needs to be run by using "mvn spring-boot:run" in the root directory of the project.
 The product-manager project can be found here: https://github.com/Renan-Goes/products-manager

 ## What was used for the project?
 The application was developed using the following technologies: